-PS308SP Psychology of Addiction (3) (SPS)
+PS308SP Psychology of Addiction (3) (Online)

 This course examines the causes, process, and treatment of addiction and the impact that addiction has on the individual, family, and social systems.
 Attention is given to the background and history of drug use and behavior with an emphasis on identification of the key components of addiction, its process, and treatment.
 A variety of treatment philosophies will be examined, as well as, types of resources available to families and the individual.
-School of Professional Studies.
-Offered as needed.
+Online Course.
+Spring, even years.